 Myofascial Tension Technique (MFTT) aims to treat skeletal muscle immobility and pain, encourage blood and lymphatic circulation, and stimulate the stretch relax in muscles.

-Positional Release Therapy (PRT) is a technique that uses a position of comfort of the body, its appendages, and its tissues to resolve somatic dysfunction.
+Strain-counterstrain (SCS) is a type of passive positional release technique created by Lawrence Jones in 1955 that uses a position of comfort of the body, its appendages, and its tissues to improve the resting tone of the tissue and to resolve somatic dysfunction.

 Myofascial Dry Needling (MDN) seeks to relieve the pain caused by musculoskeletal dysfunction through relaxing muscle trigger points, which are taut bands that develop within a muscle that can occur in cases of both acute and chronic pain.